min2ha/ukwa-site/content/target/71862/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Legislating for the withdrawal agreement

 On Thursday 6 September 2018, the Leader of the House announced that there would be a General Debate on Monday 10 September 2018 concerning legislating for the withdrawal agreement.
 This debate related to the Government White Paper Legislating for the Withdrawal Agreement between the United Kingdom and the European Union which was published on 24 July 2018.